mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

 ID Questions
 ============
 - Name a philosophically relevant feature common to the poets.
+    * Both poets and philosophers peform in verse
+    * In Verse there is a dramatic narrative with rhythmic meter
+    * Verse is both a source of wisdom and entertainment.
 - Be able to distinguish between early, middle, and late Platonic dialogues on conceptual grounds.
 - You will be supplied a fragnment (**unattributed**) and need to explain what it means
 - Briefly describe the four stages of the Socratic *elanchus*
 - Name three charteristics of the philosopher according to Plato.
 - Briefly describe the different between dialetics and eristics.
+    * Dialectics argued for the sake that
+    * Eristics argued simply for the sake of argument.
 - Why is the question "what exists" ambigous in Greek?
+    *
 - Why does Parmedies argue that Being is spherical?
+    * Being is complete and wants to think what a complete shape would be -- a sphere
+    * He doesn't think that being is unlimited, being has a shape,
+    * Because he had previous argued that being is complete.
+    * You can add nothing to being and being must have a boundary
+    * Must have a boundary and that boundary myst be a sphere.
 - Define what a monist is and give an example.
+    * Monists belive that the universe is composed of only one substance.
+        - Believes either than one thing exists or that one thing exists

+    * (Parmides is a monist,,, doesn't break that down into particular elements)
 - Define what an elementalist is and give an example.
+    * Elementalists are a type of monist that belive that a particular element is the fundamental element of all existence.
+    * A particular element is the fundamental elementalists of existence.
+    * Fire is the fundamental ingrediaennt of all existence.
 - Why do atomists believe that matter is not infintely divisible?
+    * Atomists are one example of monists that believe that the world is composed of atoms.
+    * Matter is not infinitly divisible.
+There is something that is fundamentally uncuttable.
+    * They believe that matter is not infinitly divisible because:
+        - If you could divide things ifinitly, you could make an infinitly small
+        - If you add thing together how could they be added to have an infinite mass
+        - In an infinitily divisible system there is no way to compose elements
+        - to wholes.
+Wholes are impossible since you may always half something.
 - Be able to idenfity Aristotle's four causes in an example.
+    * Aristotle's Four Causes:
+        - Formal -  form or pattern (ex. house)
+        - Material - what raw materials its made out of (ex. house -- bricks)
+        - Efficient - the labor put in , the way we think about causes (ex. building the house)
+        - Final - what its made for, the telos, for (ex. living in)\
 - What is hylomorphism?
+    * Substance is defined by Aristotle as being "composed of matter and form".
+    * A substance counts a matter as to something else.
+Clay is matter relative to a brick.

 Essay Questions
 ===============